-The postdated cheque rules above apply to income-producing transactions, such as the sale of grain.
+The preceding postdated cheque rules apply to income-producing transactions, such as the sale of grain.
 They do not apply to transactions involving capital property, such as the sale of a tractor.

 When you use the cash method, do not include inventory when you calculate your income.
 However, there are two exceptions to this rule.
-See the sections called "Line 9941 - Optional inventory adjustment included in 2001" and "Line 9942 - Mandatory inventory adjustment included in 2001" on pages 23 and 24 for details.
+For details, see "Line 9941 - Optional inventory adjustment included in 2002" and "Line 9942 - Mandatory inventory adjustment included in 2002" on pages 23 and 24.